 If you are getting an abdominal MRI, there are a few things you can do to prepare for the exam.
 It is important to drink plenty of fluids before your appointment.
-Plan to arrive at least 30 minutes early so that you have time to change into a gown and empty your bladder.
-Bring a list of all medications, vitamins, supplements, or other treatments that you are currently taking with the doses and frequency.
+Plan to arrive at least 30 minutes early.
+So that you have time to change into a gown and empty your bladder.
+Bring a list of all medications or other treatments that you are currently taking with the doses and frequency.
 Ask any questions about the procedure beforehand so that you can be prepared for anything.

 What can I expect during the procedure?

 What should I expect during the procedure?
-You will be asked to remove all metallic objects, including jewelry, watches, piercings, hairpins, or other objects that may contain metal.
-You will also be asked to change into a gown and lie on the table with your head on the designated pillow.
+They will ask you to remove all metallic objects, including jewelry, watches, hairpins, or other objects that may contain metal.
+They will also ask you to change and lie on the table with your head on the designated pillow.
 It is important that you do not eat or drink anything before an abdominal MRI because it can affect results.
 A small amount of water is permitted if needed for comfort during the exam.

 How will I feel after the procedure?

 Abdominal MRIs are non-invasive, painless procedures that offer clear and detailed pictures of the abdominal area.
-The procedure is done by a radiologist who will ask you to lie on your back on an exam table.
+A radiologist performing this procedure will ask you to lie on your back on an exam table.
 Next, they will place a large doughnut-shaped machine called a magnet around your abdomen so that it can create images.
-Once the machine is secured, you will be asked to breathe normally for about three minutes while the radiologist uses a computer to create images of your abdomen.
+Once the machine is secured, they will ask you to breathe normally for about three minutes.
+While the radiologist uses a computer to create images of your abdomen.